dhammon/AttacksAndCountermeasures/textbook/06-PersistenceAndPrivilegeEscalation.md

 > ``` bash
 > gcc  -no-pie -fno-stack-protector -z execstack program.c -o program
 > ```
+> >[!tip] Tip - Newer C Standards
+> Modern C standards and implementations won't compile the program unless an older standard is forced to be used, such as `-std=gnu89`
+>
 > #### Step 4 - Disable ASLR
 > Left enabled, ASLR will randomize the program’s addresses each time it is run.
 You will disable this security setting for ease of demonstration.
 > ``` bash